EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 The company’s strategy focuses on:

-• Expanding mobile gaming (FIFA Mobile saw double-digit growth in FC 25)
+• Expanding mobile gaming: FIFA Mobile saw double-digit growth in FC 25

-• Growing the EA Play subscription ecosystem
+• Growing EA Play subscription ecosystem: Recurring revenue from subscription services

 CEO Andrew Wilson described the vision as creating “the largest and most impactful football club in the world, at the epicenter of football fandom.”